What No One Taught You About Abuse

 Not because I got closure.

-But because I came home to myself.
+But because I returned to myself.

 And the abuse in a relationship?